Unique continuation and lifting of spectral band edges of Schr\"odinger operators on unbounded domains (With an Appendix by Albrecht Seelmann): Introduction

 Then we have for all $t \in [0, b / \lVert V_2 \rVert )$ and $\epsilon \in [0, b / \lVert V_2 \rVert - t)$ the two-sided Lipschitz bound

 where $\kappa$ is as above and thus depends only on $d$, $O$, $\lVert V_1 \rVert$, $\lVert V_2 \rVert$, and $b$.

 If the two lattices $\cL_1$ and $\cL_2$, happen to be commensurate, i.e. $\cL_1\cap \cL_2$ is a $d$-dimensional lattice as well, then the result of course holds as well.
 However, in this simpler situation one can resort to a Floquet-decomposition to reduce the problem to operators with purely discrete spectrum.
-In the general situation we consider here, this is not the case. \end{example}
+In the general situation we consider here, this is not the case. \end{example} Using the estimates in Section \ref{sec:perturb} and Section \ref{sec:application} one can perform spectral engineering using (possibly non-periodic) perturbation potentials in the following sense: If there is an energy $E$ near the boundary of the essential spectrum, which is in the resolvent set, one can identify appropriate perturbation potentials such that the essential spectrum of the perturbed Schr\"odinger covers the prescribed energy.
+Conversely, if the energy $E$ is in the spectrum, appropriately chosen additive perturbations yield an operator where $E$ is in the resolvent set.

 The two-sided Lipschitz estimate on the movement of spectral band edges of Schr\"odinger operators provides a key tool to prove Anderson localization near edges of the essential spectrum of some Schr\"odinger operator $H$ on $L^2(\RR^d)$ under the influence of a random potential $W=W_\omega$.
 Indeed, in the case of a $H$ with periodic potential and a perturbation $W_\omega$ of alloy-type this has been performed in \cite{KirschSS-98a}.
 The starting point of their analysis is Ineq.~(2.2) in \cite[Theorem~2.2]{KirschSS-98a} which is a special case of bound \eqref{eq:f-bound} above.
 However, \cite[Theorem~2.2]{KirschSS-98a} considers only a periodic situation.
 Due to this assumption one can use Floquet-Bloch theory to reduce the spectral perturbation problem to operators with purely discrete spectrum and then apply classical perturbation theory for isolated eigenvalues.
 In the general situation which we are treating this is no longer possible and we have to study the essential spectrum directly.
 We defer the precise formulation and proof of the indicated claim on Anderson localization near spectral band edges to a sequel paper.